-The second transport corresponds to constructing the DBM on the reversed time direction.
-More precisely, the following two approaches equivalently yield the same additional transport: (i) considering as reference SDE the time reversal of \cref{eq:sde_ref} with initial distribution $ϒ$, constructing the DBM transport based on $\RC ∈ 𝒫_2(ϒ,Γ)$ or; (ii) performing a time reversal of \cref{eq:dbm_fwd}.
+The second transport involves constructing the DBM in the reversed time direction.
+More precisely, the following two approaches equivalently yield the same additional transport: (i) considering as reference SDE the time reversal of \cref{eq:sde_ref} with initial distribution $ϒ$ and constructing the DBM transport based on $\RC ∈ 𝒫_2(ϒ,Γ)$ or; (ii) performing a time reversal of \cref{eq:dbm_fwd}.
 For a given $C ∈ 𝒫_2(Γ,ϒ)$, we refer to the resulting transport as backward DBM (BDBM) transport based on $C$.
-Its law, $\RM(Π(C,R_{•|0,τ})) ∈ 𝒫_𝒞(ϒ,Γ)$, is the law of the solution to
+Its law, $\RM(Π(C,R_{•|0,τ})) ∈ 𝒫_𝒞(ϒ,Γ)$, is associated to